datalakehouse/docs/docs/products/m3db/howto/telegraf_local_example.rst

    :alt: Grafana Metrics for M3

 Tear Down
 At the terminal, press ``Ctrl+C`` to stop the Telegraf agent.
-Then, delete your M3 and Grafana services within the Aiven Console.
+Then, delete your M3 and Grafana services within the DLH Console.